Farzam-MDN/automate-venv/README.md

 ## Contributing

 Feel free to fork and expand this project!
-Send a pull request if you would like to make direct contributions to this repository.
+Send a pull request if you would like to add your code to the project.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/WozniakManiac/automate-venv/releases).
+For the versions available, see the [tags on this repository](https://github.com/Farzam-MDN/JustShareKeys/releases).

 ## Authors

-* **Farzam Madani** - *Creation of the repository and the scripts* - [WozniakManiac](https://github.com/WozniakManiac)
+* **Farzam Madani** - *Creation of the core application* - [Farzam-MDN](https://github.com/Farzam-MDN)

-See also the list of [contributors](https://github.com/WozniakManiac/automate-venv/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/Farzam-MDN/JustShareKeys/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/WozniakManiac/automate-venv/blob/master/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Farzam-MDN/JustShareKeys/blob/master/LICENSE) file for details

 ## Acknowledgments